Berge's conjecture for cubic graphs with small colouring defect: Proof of Theorem

 \begin{proof} Let $\mathcal{M}$ be an optimal $3$-array of $G$ whose core is a circuit $C$ of length $d$.
 By Proposition~\ref{prop:core}, $C$ alternates uncovered and doubly covered edges; in particular, $d$ is even.
 Note that $d\ge 6$ by Proposition~~\ref{prop:core}.

 Let $P=efg\subseteq C$ be an arbitrary path of length $3$ whose middle edge is doubly covered.
 We show that $G$ has a perfect matching containing both uncovered edges of $P$.
 Set $H=G-V(P)$.
 If $H$ has a perfect matching, say $M$, then $M\cup\{e,g\}$ is a perfect matching of $G$ containing both $e$ and $g$, and we are done.
 Thus we may assume that $H$ has no perfect matching.
-By Theorem~\ref{thm:6cuts}, there exists an independent set $S\subseteq V(H)$ such that $H-S$ satisfies Items (i)--(iii) of the theorem.
+By Theorem~\ref{thm:6cuts}, there exists an independent set $S$ of trivalent vertices of $H$ such that $H-S$ satisfies Items (i)--(iii) of the theorem.
 In particular, each component $L$ of $H-S$ is odd and has $|\delta_G(L)|=3$.
 Since $G$ has no non-trivial $3$-cuts, each component is just a vertex, implying that $H$ is a bipartite graph.
-It follows that $C\cap H$ is a path of even length, and hence $|E(C)|=|E(C\cap H)|+5$ is an odd number, which is impossible.
+Since $P$ is connected to only one partition set of $H$, it follows that $C\cap H$ is a path of even length.
+Hence, $|E(C)|=|E(C\cap H)|+5$ is an odd number, which is impossible.
 We have thus proved that there exists a perfect matching containing any two uncovered edges of $C$ joined by a doubly covered edge.

-Now we finish the proof.
+We are ready to finish the proof.
 It is easy to see that $C$ contains $\lfloor d/4\rfloor$ pairwise edge-disjoint paths of length 3 that begin and end with an uncovered edge.
 At most one uncovered edge remains outside these paths, which means that the uncovered edges of $C$ can be covered by at most $\lceil d/4\rceil$ paths of length 3 that begin and end with an uncovered edge.
 In other words, there exists a set $\mathcal{S}$ of $\lceil d/4 \rceil$ perfect matchings that collectively contain all uncovered edges.
 Hence, $\pi(G)\le |\mathcal{M}\cup\mathcal{S}|\le 3+\lceil d/4 \rceil$, as claimed. \end{proof}

 \begin{theorem} Every cyclically $4$-edge-connected cubic graph of defect $4$ admits a Berge cover. \end{theorem}